 As you can see the circle is completed.
 This is why your tendon doesn’t have time to recover.
 It keeps re-injuring.

-In order to successfully treat your tennis elbow, we’ll have to break the circle.
-In order to be able to break the circle, we’ll have to treat all 3 aspects of that circle.
+In order to successfully treat your tennis elbow, you’ll have to break the circle.
+In order to be able to break the circle, you’ll have to treat all 3 aspects of that circle.

 So now I’ll describe the 3 tennis elbow stretching exercises you’ll have to perform to for full recovery.
 I’ll also tell you the secret on how to completely recover.

-Tennis elbow stretches exercise 1: Stretching the extensor carpi radialis longus
+Tennis elbow exercise 1: Stretching the extensor carpi radialis longus

 The first tennis elbow stretching exercise is also the most important one.
 It will stretch the extensor carpi radialis muscle to reduce the tension on the muscle.
 It goes like this: